-Meet our delightful Dingo duo!
+Meet the delightful Dingo duo!

 The siblings, male and female, were taken in by Zoos SA in May 2021 after they were found along with six other siblings abandoned near the Todd River and the Telegraph Station on the northern edge of Alice Springs.

 The howlingly cute duo are playful and high-spirited, and very curious about their environment.
-The pair receive regular training and interaction with keepers and can be found running around, digging, playing and exploring their exhibit.
+The pair receive regular training and interaction with keepers and can be found running around, digging, playing and exploring their habitat.

 Dingoes are a species of much debate and differing management methods across the country.
-As a conservation charity with animal welfare at the forefront of our existence, we’re delighted to offer them a safe and enriching home and the opportunity to share their story with our visitors.
+As a conservation charity with animal welfare at the forefront of our existence, we’re delighted to offer them a safe and enriching home and the opportunity to share their story with visitors.

 The dingo is an ancient canid species and is the largest land predator in Australia.
 It is thought that dingoes were introduced around 4,000 years ago!